dojo/framework/docs/en/resource/introduction.md

 const resource = createResource(template);
 ```

-When a call is made to the resource api which requires data to be read, the read function will be called with the readoptions, a put function and a get function.
-These two helper functions can be used to side load data or to read existing data from the resource.
-More information on this can be found in the [supplemental docs](/learn/resource/data-templates).
+When a call is made to the resource api which requires data to be read, the `read` function will be called with the `readoptions`, a `put` function and a `get` function.
+These two helper functions can be used to sideload data or to read existing data from the resource.
+More information on this can be found in the [supplemental documentation](/learn/resource/data-templates).

-## Transforming Data
+## Transforming data

 Resources provides a `createTransformer` function which can be used to create a type safe transform object.
 In order to correctly type the transform source values, a generic must be passed to the `DataTemplate` to type the `read` return type.
 When used with the `createTransformer` function, this ensures that only return values from the read function can be used as source values.